Kaif10/Kaif10/README.md

 **OpenAI · `triton` — #11602**
 `key`, `reset_to_zero` and `restore_value` are documented as lists of kernel argument names, but a name that wasn't one was silently dropped when the tuning key was built — so a stale or misspelled entry left the kernel autotuning once and reusing that config no matter how the real argument changed.
 No error, no warning; the only symptom was a kernel that quietly stopped re-tuning.
 An AST scan of the repository found the footgun live in Triton's own test suite.
 The fix validates the three name lists up front, and also initializes `restore_copies`, which was unset whenever a user-supplied `pre_hook` was combined with `restore_value`.

+**Meta · `torchtitan` — #4797**
+Llama 3's HuggingFace checkpoint conversion permutes the q/k projection weights with a head-splitting `view()`.
+In a real training run those weights are DTensors that FSDP shards along dim 0 — the very dim being unflattened — so any FSDP degree that doesn't evenly divide the head count raised `Cannot unflatten unevenly sharded tensor`.
+For Llama-3-8B (`n_kv_heads=8`) that meant HF export broke on every run wider than 8 ranks, i.e. every multi-node job.
+A sibling model (`muse_glimmer`) had already hit the identical failure and fixed it with a local decorator that redistributes to `Replicate`, permutes the full tensor, and restores the original placements — but only for itself.
+The fix hoists that decorator into the shared adapter protocol, applies it to Llama 3, and deletes the duplicate.
+Two CPU tests pin it down: a fake 32-rank process group that reproduces the exact production error, and a real gloo round-trip proving values and placements survive untouched.

 **vLLM — #52528, #52529**
 Thirteen Pydantic `mode="before"` validators across six OpenAI-compatible endpoints called `data.get(...)` without checking that `data` was a mapping.
 Any request whose JSON body was a bare list, string, or number — trivially reachable by a misconfigured client — raised `AttributeError` inside validation and surfaced as HTTP 500 rather than a 422 validation error.
 Now every affected validator short-circuits on non-mapping input so Pydantic reports it properly.